 Therefore, a dietary plan rich in lean proteins, like chicken, fish, and plant-based proteins, can go a long way in aiding recovery and ensuring better performance.

-A lire aussi : How Can Data Analytics Optimize Team Strategy in Water Polo Matches?
+Sujet a lire : How Can Data Analytics Optimize Team Strategy in Water Polo Matches?

 However, it’s important to note that protein intake needs to be balanced with other nutrients, and timing of intake can also play a significant role.